SirLarion/mtammenpaa/posts/2025-df-cad/content.md

 just click and drag on the sketch.
 Whip it around a little bit in different ways (yes, a very rigorous and academic approach) and look at how it's moving.
-This is how I discovered a particularly annoying underconstraint when I was making circular pockets on the bottom of a ring.
+This is how I discovered a particularly annoying underconstraint when I was making round-edged pockets on the bottom of a ring.
 I used an arc to make the sketch for the pockets but the angle of the arc just refused to be constrained.
 Eventually I just gave and constrained it by using the "Block edge" constraint — quite shameful, I know.
 Maybe I should revisit that sketch after learning more on the